ota-meshi/eslint-plugin-regexp/docs/rules/simplify-set-operations.md

 <!-- end auto-generated rule header -->

-> require to reduce negation of character classes
+> require the set operations to be simple

 ## :book: Rule Details

-This rule is aimed at optimizing patterns by reducing the negation (complement) representation of character classes (with `v` flag).
+This rule aims to optimize patterns by simplifying set operations on character classes (with `v` flag).

 This rule does not report simple nested negations. (e.g. `/[^[^abc]]/v`)\
 If you want to report simple nested negations, use [regexp/negation] rule together.